“Benjamin Harrison is beginning to make his mark as an ecclesiastical law specialist… [and] is professional and knowledgeable.”

 Ben accepts instructions appealing decisions of the Disclosure Barring Service (DBS) to include the names of individuals on the Children and Adults Barred Lists under the Safeguarding Vulnerable Groups Act 2006.

-Recent work includes successfully representing a teacher before the Upper Tribunal whose name had been included on the Children’s Barred List.
-After considering the written representations Ben drafted—which raised arguments that the DBS had made mistakes in respect of both points of law and findings of facts on the basis of previous criminal proceedings – the DBS reviewed their decision, conceded the appeal, and removed his client’s name from the Children’s Barred List.
+Ben also has experience successfully challenging the decisions of the Disclosure Barring Service to add names to the “barred lists” in appeals before the Upper Tribunal (AAC).
+In Re T v DBS [2021] Ben represented a teacher before the Upper Tribunal whose name had been included on the Children’s Barred List.
+After considering the written representations Ben drafted – which raised arguments that the DBS had made mistakes in respect of both points of law and findings of facts on the basis of previous criminal proceedings – the DBS reviewed their decision, conceded the appeal, and removed his client’s name from the Children’s Barred List.

 PUBLICATIONS